-VR is a modern technology used to simulate real-life situations in a way that almost feels real.
+VR, or virtual reality, is a modern technology used to simulate real-life situations in a way that almost feels real.
 What started as a fancy technology for entertainment turned out to have a wide application in numerous areas, including social anxiety.

 From a broad perspective, there are two main types of therapy for social anxiety.

 Sometimes there is a combination of the two, as in my case.

 For me, the first type (CBT) was pretty good.
 In the second type (exposure therapy), however, I faced a lot of difficulties.
 Exposing myself to uncomfortable social situations often had a countereffect, frequently leading to more social anxiety.
 From my experience with other people who face this disorder, I can say this is a common problem in exposure therapies.

 VR technology can enable someone to engage in a situation that triggers social anxiety without having to experience it in real life.
 A 2013 study concluded that the effect of VR simulations of social situations had the same effect on people as the same situations in real life.
 That is because certain parts of the brain of a social anxiety patient that get activated in a VR simulation are the same as that if the experience was real.

 The question is, What is the advantage of using VR instead of real-life social situations?